 As an early childhood educator and as an individual in todays world, I am proud to say that the children of our current generation define our future.
 As an educator for early childhood and elementary school-aged children, it is a privilege to say that I have and continue to have the power to shape these children in the most positive and uplifting ways; and doing so in the public school system has been my life long dream.
 I graduated college with a double major in early childhood education and psychology at Brooklyn College and received my New York State Teachers Certification License.
-I am beginning my Master's Degree at Hunter College in a dual major of Early Childhood and Special Education at the close of this month.
+I am working on completing my Master's Degree at Hunter College in a dual major of Early Childhood and Special Education.

 During college, I worked for various tutoring companies.
 At the same time, I completed hundreds of observational hours in various public schools with various grades.
 These observation hours all focused on various subjects and a lot of reflecting was done.
 I also completed 300 hours of student teaching in a private school with gifted Pre- Kindergarten aged children.
 With all of this experience at hand, I applied for an assistant teaching position at Strong Place For Hope Day Care and enjoyed every moment of it.
 About nine months into this position, I was offered a promotion to become the head teacher for the Universal Pre-Kindergarten class, and have been the head teacher ever since.
 I recently began a new position at Kaleidoscope School and I am the lead teacher for the gifted class there.
 Each and every day is a learning experience for both my children and me.
 We have grown and explored so much together.
 Not only do we complete our daily lessons and focus on our monthly themes, but also continuously grow together as individuals on a daily basis from the first day of school all the way until graduation day.
 I then became a director of a school where I worked above and influenced highly-educated teachers, and I am now a full time Public School teacher.